This post contains affiliate links.

 If you have some sort of wall hanging then Command Hooks are the best option out there.
 I recommend getting the actual 3M brand since I find they have the best adhesive compared to dollar store ones.
 They also can be removed without making a mess of your walls.

 Plants are another great way to make your RV feel like home.
-Plus they have the added benefit of the keeping the air a little cleaner!
+Plus they have the added benefit of keeping the air a little cleaner!
 Just keep in mind you can’t bring plants (more specifically soil) across the border.
 So if you have plans to go back and forth between Canada and the US maybe get a plant sitter instead.

 3) Paint the Walls